Multiuser DOS: Concurrent PC DOS

 Concurrent DOS 3.2 (with BDOS 3.2) in 1984 was compatible with applications for CP/M-86 1.x, Concurrent CP/M-86 3.x and PC DOS 2.0.
 It was available for many different hardware platforms.
-The version with an IBM PC compatible BIOS/XIOS was named Concurrent PC DOS 3.2.
+The version with an IBM–PC-compatible BIOS/XIOS was named Concurrent PC DOS 3.2.
 Kathryn Strutynski was the product manager for Concurrent PC DOS.

 Concurrent DOS 68K and FlexOS 68K

-Efforts being part of a cooperation with Motorola since 1984 led to the development of Concurrent DOS 68K in Austin, Texas, as a successor to CP/M-68K written in C. One of its main architects was Francis "Frank" R. Holsworth (using siglum FRH).
+Efforts being part of a cooperation with Motorola since 1984 led to the development of Concurrent DOS 68K in Austin, Texas, as a successor to CP/M-68K written in C. One of its main architects was Francis "Frank" R. Holsworth (known by his initials, FRH).
 Concurrent DOS 68K 1.0 became available for OEM evaluation in early 1985.
-The effort received considerable funding worth several million dollars from Motorola and was designed for their 68000/68010 processors.
+The effort received considerable funding worth several million dollars from Motorola, and was designed for their 68000/68010 processors.
 Like the earlier GEMDOS system for 68000 processors it initially ran on the Motorola VME/10 development system.
 Concurrent DOS 68K 1.20/1.21 was available in April 1986, offered for about 200000 dollars to OEMs.
 This system evolved into FlexOS 68K in late 1986.